 Autonomous systems issue commands to flight controls—throttle, elevator, aileron, rudder—thousands of times per second to execute decisions.

-Detect and Avoid: The Critical Capability
+Detect and Avoid: The Make-or-Break Capability

 For aircraft without pilots looking out windows, electronic detect and avoid (DAA) systems are essential:

-- Cooperative targets: Aircraft with transponders are relatively easy to track
+- Cooperative targets — Aircraft with transponders are relatively easy to track

-- Maneuver generation: AI calculates avoidance paths that resolve conflicts safely
+- Maneuver generation — AI calculates avoidance paths that resolve conflicts safely

-- Right-of-way logic: Algorithms encoding aviation rules of the air
+- Right-of-way logic — Algorithms encoding aviation rules of the air

 Autonomous Cargo Operations